AssistantApps/Documentation/docs/components/web-team-member-tile.md

-# Version tile
+# TeamMember tile

-> Used to display the details of a Patreon supporter.
+> Used to display the details of a TeamMember.

 Available from: [github.com/AssistantApps/WebComponents](https://github.com/AssistantApps/WebComponents)